PrincetonUniversity/kaltura_archiver/README.md

 ~~~
 if entry.original_flavor != None
 and if entry.original_flavor.status == READY
-and AWS bucket contains a file with the entries id
+and AWS bucket contains a file with the same name as entries id
 and that file has the same size as the original flavor
     delete all flavors including original
     upload place holder video; create new thumbnail;
     apply tag 'flavors_deleted'
+    wait until entry goes into READY state (sleep in between checks)
 ~~~

-#### status
+#### health

 check the following invariant - see kaltura_aws.entry_health_check method

 ~~~
-has original flavor in READY status
+has original flavor and is in READY status
 if AWS S3 contains a file with the entries ID
     then the entry has the  'archived_to_s3' tag
 if the entry does not have the  'archived_to_s3' tag
     then there is no entry in AWS
-if the entry dhas the  'flavors_deleted' tag
+if the entry has the  'flavors_deleted' tag
     it should also have the 'archived_to_s3' tag
-if the entry dows not have 'flavors_deleted' and has 'archived_to_s3' tag
+if the entry does not have 'flavors_deleted' and has 'archived_to_s3' tag
     size of original flavor and size of s3 entry should match
-if the entry does not have the 'flavors_deleted' tag
-    then the filesize of the AWS s3 entry matches the ORIGINAL flavors file size
 ~~~